z0w0/helm/README.md

 * Straightforward API heavily inspired by the Elm programming language.
 The API is broken up into the following areas:
-  * `FRP.Helm` contains the main code for interfacing with the game engine but also includes some utility functions and the modules `FRP.Helm.Color` and `FRP.Helm.Graphics` in the style of a sort of prelude library, allowing it to be included and readily make the most basic of games.
+  * `FRP.Helm` contains the main code for interfacing with the game engine but also includes some utility functions and the modules `FRP.Helm.Color`, `FRP.Helm.Utilities` and `FRP.Helm.Graphics` in the style of a sort of prelude library, allowing it to be included and readily make the most basic of games.
   * `FRP.Helm.Animation` contains a simple implementation of animations.
 Each animation is made up of a list of frames which render a form at a specific time.
   * `FRP.Helm.Automaton` contains the `Automaton` data structure and functions